When it comes to the management of weeds, the first step is always to identify the weed so that you can deduce the management process with ease.

 Hairy crabgrass can grow up to as high as 3.5 feet while the smooth crabgrass grows slightly shorter than hairy crabgrass to a maximum height of 2.5 feet tall.

 Hairy crabgrass and smooth crabgrass are both annual grasses with peak yield during summer.
 They also thrive well in nutritiously rich sandy or clay soils.
+Here’s a detailed guide on managing clay soils in your lawn and garden.

 Generally, it suffices to note that hairy crabgrass is almost similar to smooth crabgrass.
 The exceptional differences are that smooth crabgrass is not as coarse or as tall as hairy crabgrass.
 It also has no hairs around the sheath, neither are the hairs present on the leaves.
 Smooth crabgrass is also more reddish and sometimes appears purple.